kwkou/815/includes/tshootguide.md

 transient error handling guidelines outlined earlier in this article to efficiently handle transient errors.
-In addition, for more details, best practices, and sample code that demonstrates how to handle transient Service Bus errors in a .NET application, see the [Handling Transient Communication Errors] section in the Azure Developer Guidance article [Best Practices for Leveraging Azure Service Bus Brokered Messaging API].
+In addition, for more details, best practices, and sample code that demonstrates how to handle transient 服务总线 errors in a .NET application, see the [Handling Transient Communication Errors] section in the Azure Developer Guidance article [Best Practices for Leveraging Azure 服务总线 Brokered Messaging API].

 Another area to focus on when developing an application that uses brokered messaging is to ensure you implement reliable message receiving logic that can accurately and efficiently handle anomalies in messages.
-The "Implementing Reliable Message Receive Loops" section of the [Best Practices for Leveraging Azure Service Bus Brokered Messaging API] article describes a number of techniques for using the **PeekLock** receive mode, which is the mode that supports multiple message deliveries if the message isn't delivered successfully on the first try.
+The "Implementing Reliable Message Receive Loops" section of the [Best Practices for Leveraging Azure 服务总线 Brokered Messaging API] article describes a number of techniques for using the **PeekLock** receive mode, which is the mode that supports multiple message deliveries if the message isn't delivered successfully on the first try.
 The article recommends best practices that will help ensure your application does not process duplicate messages.
 It also helps avoid